 Amtrak’s Lake Shore Limited train consists of:

-- eastbound 48 splits at Albany, NY going east to NYC and 448 to Boston
+- eastbound 48 from Chicago: splits at Albany, NY going east to NYC and 448 to Boston

 Coach, Business, and Sleeper tickets are available.
 If available, Business class tickets are worth it for the 2x1 leather recliner seating, which takes up about half of the Café car.
 A curtain separates the Café from the Business class seating, which helps a bit with light and noise.
 Coach can be crowded many times of the year due to the high population areas all along the route.